LNReader/lnreader/CONTRIBUTING.md

 ### Developing on Android

-While the packager is running and you have an Android device or emulator connected to your computer, build and launch the Android app.
+While the packager is running, and you have an Android device or emulator connected to your computer, build and launch the Android app.

 ```
 npm run android